Sharna Burgess & Jenna Johnson Show Off Tight Abs In ‘DWTS’ Throwback Video With James Hinchcliffe

 “One of my favorites!” remarked a third Instagram user.

 “That’s one of my favorite dances of yours Sharna!!
 Can’t wait to see you back on DWTS.
-It wasn’t the same last year without you,” said a fourth fan.
+It wasn’t the same last year without you,” said a fourth supporter.